Particular/docs.particular.net/transports/sqs/native-integration.md

 component: sqs
 versions: '[5.3,]'
 related:
  - samples/aws/sqs-native-integration
 ---

 This document describes how to consume messages from non-NServiceBus endpoints via Amazon SQS in integration scenarios.

-NOTE: To send messages to non-NServiceBus endpoints make sure the sender endpoint is configured to not wrap outgoing messages in a transport envelope.
+NOTE: To send messages to non-NServiceBus endpoints, configure the sender endpoint so that it does not wrap outgoing messages in a transport envelope.
 For more information refer to the [transport configuration options](configuration-options.md#do-not-wrap-message-payload-in-a-transport-envelope).

 ### Accessing the native Amazon SQS message